nathro/AutoTransform/README.md

 * **[Change](https://github.com/nathro/AutoTransform/blob/master/autotransform/change/base.py)** - A Change represents a submission to a code review and/or source control system.
 They are used by AutoTransform to manage these submissions to do things like land approved code, abandon stale changes, etc...

 * **[Step](https://github.com/nathro/AutoTransform/blob/master/autotransform/step/base.py)** - A Step is used by AutoTransform to determine what actions to take for a given Change.
 They evaluate criteria and determine what should be done for handling an outstanding Change.
+Most Step logic can be handled through the use of the ConditionalStep, requiring only the creation of new Conditions.

 ## **Other Components**